deadlyvipers/dojo_rules/introduction.md

 Hi, this is Max Tsiplyakov.
+My favorite Code School path is JavaScript!